-8.2 Adding more networks
+7.2 Adding more networks

-To make the lab more interesting, you will now include more routes.
-Use the 10.X.Y.0/24 networks that are given in the netmap.
+To make the lab more interesting, you will now include more routes that represent more customer networks.
+Use the extra 10.X.Y.0/24 networks that are given in the netmap.

 Configure these network as secondary addresses on fe-0/0/0.
 They will appear automatically as OSPF stub networks.